Your Directors are pleased to present the 25th Annual Report together with AuditedAccounts of your Company for the financial year ended March 31 2018.

 The results of the evaluation done by Independent Directors were reported to theChairman of the Board.
 It was reported that the performance evaluation of the BoardCommittee etc. was satisfactory.
-The Directors expressed their satisfaction with theevaluation process.
+The Directors expressed their satisfaction over theevaluation process.

 11. PARTICULARS OF LOANS GUARANTEES INVESTMENTS OR SECURITIES

 Your Company is exempted from the applicability of the provisions of Sec.186 of theCompanies Act 2013 (Act) read with Rule 11 of the Companies (Meetings of Board and itsPowers) Rules 2014 and Companies (Meetings of Board and its Powers) Amendment Rules 2015as your Company is engaged in the business of Long term financing and meeting the creditneeds of its Customers.

 12. PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

-Since all related party transactions entered into by your Company were in the ordinary courseof business and were on arm's length basis
+All related party transactions entered into by your Company were in the ordinary courseof business and were on arm's length basis

 A Related Party Policy has been devised by your company for determining the materialityof transactions with related parties and dealings with them.
-The said policy is availableon your Company's website www.lgfl.co.in.
+The said policy is availableon your Company's website www.Igfl.co.in.

 13. MATERIAL CHANGES AND COMMITMENTS IF ANY AFFECTING THE FINANCIAL POSITION OF THECOMPANY

 14. DETAILS OF SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS ORTRIBUNALS IMPACTING THE GOING CONCERN STATUS AND COMPANY'S OPERATIONS IN FUTURE

 During the year under review there are no such orders passed by the regulator / courts/ tribunals impacting the going concern status and your Company's operations in future.

 15. INTERNAL FINANCIAL CONTROL SYSTEMS

 The Company has an Internal Control System commensurate with the size scale andcomplexity of its operations.
 The scope of work includes review of process forsafeguarding the assets of the Company review of operational efficiency effectiveness ofsystems and processes and assessing the internal control strengths in all areas.

 16. CORPORATE SOCIAL RESPONSIBILITY INITIATIVES

 In pursuance of the provision of Section 135 of the Companies Act 2013 the CSRprovisions were not applicable to the Company.

-18. AUDITORS AND AUDITORS' REPORT
+17. AUDITORS AND AUDITORS' REPORT

-The Auditor's Report to the members doesnot contain any qualification or adverseremarks on the financial reporting and disclosureof the Company.
-The Notes to Accountsforming part of the financial statements areself-explanatory and need no further explanation as required under sub-section (3) ofSection 134 of Companies Act 2013.
+M/s.
+Bijan Ghosh & Associates Chartered Accountants Statutory Auditors of thecompany have expressed an unqualified opinion.
+The Auditor's Report to the members doesnot contain any qualification or adverse remarks on the financial reporting and disclosureof the Company.
+The Notes to Accounts forming part of the financial statements areself-explanatory and need no further explanation as required under sub-section (3) ofSection 134 of Companies Act 2013.

-(A) CONSERVATION OF ENERGY AND TECHNOLOGY ABSORPTION:
+(A) CONSERVATION OF ENERGY AND TECHNOLOGY ABSORPTION

 The particulars of conservation of energy and technology absorption as required underSection 134(3)(m) of the Companies Act 2013 read with the Companies (Accounts) Rules2014 are not applicable to the Company.

 (B) FOREIGN EXCHANGE EARNINGS AND OUT-GO :

-During the period under review there was no foreign exchange earnings or outflow.
+During the period under review there was no foreign exchange earnings or out flow.

 19. MANAGERIAL REMUNERATION

-(I) Particulars of Employees pursuant to section 197(12) of the Companies Act 2013read with Rule 5(1) of the Companies (Appointment and Remuneration of ManagerialPersonnel) Amendment Rules 2016
+(I) Particulars of Employees pursuant to section 197(12) of the Companies Act 2013read with Rule 5(1) of the Companies (Appointment and Remuneration of ManagerialPersonnel) Amendment Rules 2016;

 (i) the ratio of the remuneration of each director to the median remuneration of theemployees of the company for the financial year;